ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 * You can scale multiple dedicated SOBRs based on your backup capacity requirements.
 * Each SOBR receives repository VMs, data movers, and cross-region {{site.data.keyword.cloud_notm}} Object Storage buckets.
 * All data that is stored in the {{site.data.keyword.cloud_notm}} Object Storage buckets is encrypted, erasure-coded, and dispersed across three locations.
-* Veeam backups are encrypted when stored on both vSAN™ or {{site.data.keyword.cloud_notm}} Object Storage.
+* Veeam backups are encrypted when stored on both vSAN or {{site.data.keyword.cloud_notm}} Object Storage.
 * When you delete a SOBR, you are charged until immutability expires on the {{site.data.keyword.cloud_notm}} Object Storage buckets.
 The immutability default expiration is 7 days plus up to 30 more days due to block generation.
 For more information, see [Block Generation](https://helpcenter.veeam.com/docs/backup/hyperv/object_storage_block_generation.html?ver=120){: external}

 ## IBM policy for data protection with Veeam